ndorfin/on-the-fence-svg/README.md

-# on-the-fence-svg
+# Improving On the fence's SVG

-An attempt at improving a complex SVG
+An attempt at improving a complex SVG found on [onthefence.co.nz](http://onthefence.co.nz/)